Sticky-Piston-Studios/Sticky-Web-Platform/README.md

 ## Development

-To quickly get started with the SWF, please clone the repository and set it up using **Sticky Web Platform Manager**:
+To quickly get started with the SWP, please clone the repository and set it up using **Sticky Web Platform Manager**:

 ### Sticky Web Platform Manager